cibrimhall/website/content/home/about_me.md

 <font size = "5">

-I'm a Ph.D. student at the University of Utah's David Eccles School of Business.
+I'm a Postdoctoral Scholar in Behavioral Decision Making at UCLA's Anderson School of Management.
 I use lab-based behavioral experiments and field studies to examine how people learn from their experiences and achieve their goals.
 <br>
 <br>
 </a>